fusioncharts/dev_centre_docs/chart-guide/standard-charts/gantt-chart.md

 * Display the completion of each task in percentage, either as an empty bar or by using a different fill color (which you can define with the attribute `slackFillColor`).

 * Show a scrollable data table at the side of the chart.
-You can create any number of columns in this table and display any type of data you want.
+You can create any number of columns in this table and display any data you want.
 You can also customize the cosmetics of each cell of this table.

 * Restrict the Gantt view pane area to a specified date/time duration.
 You can view the rest by scrolling the chart.

 * Link tasks to processes by an ID.
 Therefore, you can define multiple tasks for each process.
-This can help in cases where you plot a Gantt chart indicating allotted work for all team members and each member has multiple jobs allotted during the same period.
+This can help in cases where you plot a Gantt chart indicating allotted work for all team members, and each member has multiple jobs allotted during the same period.

 * Show/hide task labels, percent labels, individual task bar dates, etc.